Dah (band)

 Dah (Дах, trans.
 Breath) was a Yugoslav and later Belgian progressive rock band formed in Belgrade in 1972.

 Dah was formed by guitarist Zlatko Manojlović and guitarist and vocalist Branko Marušić "Čutura", the two previously performing together in the band Džentlmeni.
 After the release of Dah's debut single in 1973, Marušić left the band, so Manojlović took the singing duties.
-After the release of their debut album, Veliki cirkus (1974), which brought the nationwide hit "Šošana", the band moved to Belgium, changing their name to Land.
-After spending a year in Belgium and having an international hit with the English language version of "Šošana", the band returned to Yugoslavia, where they released their second album, Povratak (1976).
-When Zlatko Manojlović went to serve his mandatory stint in the Yugoslav army, his brother, keyboardist Goran Manojlović, took over leading of Dah, the group disbanding in 1979.
+After the release of their debut album, Veliki cirkus (1974), the band moved to Belgium, changing their name to Land.
+After spending a year in Belgium and having an international hit with the song "Shoshana", the band returned to Yugoslavia, where they released their second album, Povratak (1976).
+In 1976, Zlatko Manojlović went to serve his mandatory stint in the Yugoslav army, his brother, keyboardist Goran Manojlović, took over leading of Dah, the group disbanding in 1977.
 Zlatko Manojlović would continue his career as the leader of the band Gordi, and later as a successful solo artist.

 History

-Dah was formed in 1972 by Zlatko Manojlović (a former Džentlmeni and Fleš member, guitar) and Branko Marušić "Čutura" (a former Albatrosi and Džentlmeni member, guitar and vocals).
-The first lineup also featured Branko Gluščević (a former Iskre, Siluete and Lutalice member, bass guitar) and Radomir Dubičanin (a former Fleš member, drums).
-In April 1973, the band performed at BOOM Festival in Ljubljana and their song "Ako poželiš" ("If You Wish") was released on the double live album BOOM Pop Fest '73 recorded on the festival.
-Soon after, the band released their debut 7-inch single with songs "Ako poželiš" and "Noćna buka" ("Night Noise"), which they promoted performing in the display window of a record shop.
+Prior to the formation of Dah, guitarist Zlatko Manojlović performed in the bands Džentlmeni and Fleš (Flash), recording a 7-inch single with the latter, released in 1972 and featuring the songs "Ne laži, draga" ("Don't Lie, Darling") and "Svet bez ljubavi" ("World Without Love").
+In 1972, Manojović formed Dah with Branko Marušić "Čutura" (a former Albatrosi and Džentlmeni member, guitar and vocals), Branko Gluščević (a former Iskre, Siluete and Lutalice member, bass guitar) and Radomir Dubičanin (a former Fleš member, drums).
+In April 1973, the band performed at the third edition of the BOOM Festival, and their song "Ako poželiš" ("If You Wish") was released on the double live album BOOM Pop Fest '73 recorded on the festival.
+Soon after, the band released their debut 7-inch single with the studio version of "Ako poželiš" and the song "Noćna buka" ("Night Noise"), which they promoted performing in the display window of a record shop.

 After the release of the single, Marušić left the band and began his solo career.
 Manojlović took the singing duties, and Dah performed as a power trio for a year and a half.
 After Dubičanin moved to Siluete, he was replaced by Velibor "Boka" Bogdanović (a former Plavi Dečaci, Džentlmeni, YU Grupa and Opus member).
-For a while the band performed with violinist Dragan Mihajlović, and on several occasions the band worked in studio with organist Miodrag Okrugić (a former Beduini, YU Grupa and Opus member), this cooperation being recorded on the single "Gitareska" ("Gitaresque").
+On several occasions the band worked in studio with organist Miodrag Okrugić (a former Beduini, YU Grupa and Opus member), the result of this cooperation being the single "Gitareska" ("Gitaresque").

-Dah debut album Veliki cirkus (The Big Circus) was released in 1974 through Jugoton.
-The album lyrics were written by the disc jockey Zoran Modli.
-The lyrics for some of the songs, such as "Prohujalo sa vihorom" ("Gone with the Wind"), "Majka Jugovića" ("Mother of the Jugovićs") and "Troil i Kesida" ("Troilus and Criseyde") were inspired by great works of literature.
-The album brought the hit "Šošana", the melody of which was based on Yosef Hadar's composition "Erev Shel Shoshanim".
+Dah's debut album Veliki cirkus (The Big Circus) was released in 1974 through Jugoton.
+The album lyrics were written by the disc jockey Zoran Modli, with his lyrics for some of the songs, such as "Prohujalo sa vihorom" ("Gone with the Wind"), "Majka Jugovića" ("Mother of the Jugović Brothers") and "Troil i Kesida" ("Troilus and Criseyde"), being inspired by great works of literature.